senotrusov/bell-on-bundler-error/README.md

+> Please see also [bell-on-bundler-error-plugin](https://github.com/senotrusov/bell-on-bundler-error-plugin) – the same plugin with less minimalistic API.

 # Bell on bundler error

-Please see also [bell-on-bundler-error-plugin](https://github.com/senotrusov/bell-on-bundler-error-plugin) – the same plugin with less minimalistic API.

 Notification on [webpack module bundler](http://webpack.github.io/) build errors by writing bell character to stderr output